cypress-io/cypress-documentation/source/guides/references/migration-guide.md

 ```

 ## overriding route matchers
-Unlike `cy.route`, `cy.intercept` currently does _not_ allow you to override a previous interceptor.
+Unlike `cy.route`, `cy.intercept` currently does _not_ allow you to override a previous response.
 For more information on this, see https://github.com/cypress-io/cypress/issues/9302 and https://glebbahmutov.com/blog/cypress-intercept-problems/#no-overwriting-interceptors.
+Overriding responses will be added in a future release.

 # Migrating to Cypress 6.0